-Word to the wise: Mix up your paste outside, not inside.
+Word to the wise: Mix up the paste outside, not inside.
 Oh and here is what a good batch of paste should look like:

 Here’s the goo waiting to be turned into a real wall!

-Then, start floating…!
+It’s time to start floating.
 My motto was thinner is better, and layers are good.
 Here is layer numero uno.
 Oh and clumps are bad.
 But, clumps can be fixed with the block sander.
 The block sander cures all.

 Then wait for your the goo to dry, and use your sanding block with a little water to sand it smooth.
 Just rub your hand over the wall and make sure you don’t feel ay rough patches.
 After it’s sanded, mix up another batch and add layer 2!